-As most obvious distinction between the PNSD of the ambient aerosol (Figure 50) and the PNSD of the non-volatile aerosol fraction (Figure 52), the particle number concentration levels are around half-amagnitude lower in the non-volatile as compared to the ambient aerosol.
-The PNSD is almost exclusively mono-modal, with the single mode peaking in the Aitken-size range between 0.25- $0.5 \, \mu m$ particle diameter.
+As most obvious distinction between the PNSD of the ambient aerosol (Figure 49) and the PNSD of the non-volatile aerosol fraction (Figure 52), the particle number concentration levels are around half-amagnitude lower in the non-volatile as compared to the ambient aerosol.
+The PNSD is almost exclusively mono-modal, with the single mode peaking in the Aitken-size range between 0.25-0.5 μ m particle diameter.
 The peak diameter increases with the auto-processing and lifetime of the aerosol.
 The refractory particle component increases in size due to coagulation, and not modulated by volatile particle components.
-The refractory particle fraction can even reveal aerosol age which would not be visible otherwise, as exemplified by episode 5 around in early October 2020, but also for the industrial emissions in episode 2.
-The fire episode, 5, is marked by a pronounced mode in the refractory particle PNSD.
-The peaks correspond to the episodes visible in the ambient aerosol PNSD (Figure 50).

-Similar as before, Figure 53 summarises the 2020 Zeppelin PNSD data for the refractory particle fraction by displaying time series of the PNSD size integrals for the Aitken mode $N{ait}$ (0.02 $\mu$ m< $D_p$ < 0.1 $\mu$ m) and accumulation mode $N{acc}$ (0.1 $\mu$ m< $D_p$ < 0.8 $\mu$ m).
-As mentioned before, the overall level of $N{ait}$ and $N{acc}$ for the refractory particle fraction is roughly half an order of magnitude lower than for the respective counterparts in the ambient aerosol.
-An annual cycle might be visible, now confirmed by 3 years of data.
+Similar as before, Figure 53 summarises the 2018-2021 Zeppelin PNSD data for the refractory particle fraction by displaying time series of the PNSD size integrals for the Aitken mode N{ait} (0.02 μ m< D_p < 0.1 μ m) and accumulation mode N{acc} (0.1 μ m< D_p < 1 μ m).
+As mentioned before, the overall level of N{ait} and N{acc} for the refractory particle fraction is roughly half an order of magnitude lower than for the respective counterparts in the ambient aerosol.
+An annual cycle might be visible, now confirmed by four years of data.

-Figure 53: Zeppelin 2020 time series of number concentration in the refractory particle fraction integrated over selected size ranges representing the different physical processes governing the atmospheric aerosol.
-The dotted graphs represent daily averages of the respective size range, the lines the 8-week running median.
+Figure 53: Zeppelin 2018-2021 time series of number concentration in the refractory particle fraction integrated over selected size ranges representing the different physical processes governing the atmospheric aerosol.
+The dotted graphs represent daily averages of the respective size range, the lines the 55-day running median.